Let's go fishing with git! 🎣

 I want to find the code that I wrote before so I don't have to think about how to do the task again because we spent that thought time already (Grug brain dev). my problem is I do not know the hash of what commit the code is in.

-changes the output to the content of the commit|
+-pchanges the output to the content of the commit - the

-character takes output from command and pipes it into another commandgit log -p | grep -e 'FirstPublishedDate'
+|character takes output from command and pipes it into another command

-will get me closer but the output is rather noisy; the
+git log -p | grep -e 'FirstPublishedDate' will get me closer but the output is rather noisy;

 word